-- Type B only: Cargo loaded on the roof luggage carrier, especially metal objects, may adversely affect the reception of XM[®] Satellite Radio. - Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - The radio antenna is mounted on the right-side front fender.
-The antenna can be removed from the base by turning it. (→P. 306)
+- Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - The radio antenna is mounted inside the rear quarter window.
+To maintain clear radio reception, do not attach metallic window tinting or other metallic objects to the antenna wire mounted inside the rear quarter window.